Spin-1 quarkonia in a rotating frame and their spin contents

 Therefore, by integration by parts of the right hand side, we can explicitly show that $\go=1$ in the leading perturbative region.
 The leading perturbative diagram describes the free quark system so this finding indicates that when free quarks form a spin-1 vector state, their total energy shift is just given by the sum of the energy shift of each quark in the rotating frame.
 It should be noted that this goes beyond the non-relativistic quark model as both the spin and orbital angular momentum of quarks are taken into account relativistically.

 Now let us examine the non-perturbative region of the OPE.
 The leading non-perturbative gluon contribution comes from diagrams shown in Fig.\ref{spinrotation}.
 Here, each curly line indicates one background gluon field inside the propagator in Eq.(\ref{proppert}).
-Expressing the Wilson coefficients with $J_N=\int^1_0 dx [1+x(1-x)Q^2/m^2]^{-N}$, the result is given as
+The OPE result is given as $\Pi^\rot_{G_0}=(C_{S_q}+C_{L_k}+C_{L_p}+C_{J_g})G_0$ and the Wilson coefficients are expressed using $J_N=\int^1_0 dx [1+x(1-x)Q^2/m^2]^{-N}$ as follows.

-By comparing this result with the counterpart of the vacuum OPE using Eq.(\ref{simplerelation}), we find that $\go$ falls short from being 1.
-In fact, what we have computed in the OPE until now is nothing else but the expectation value of quark's total angular momentum operator with respect to a right circularly polarized vector current.
-But there could be additional contribution from gluon's angular momentum.
-At this moment, it is not clearly understood how its contribution comes out in the rotating frame.
-Instead, regardless of how it is derived in the rotating frame, we can add its contribution directly by computing the expectation value of the gluon's total angular momentum operator, $\hat{J}_g=\vec{x}\times (\vec{E}\times \vec{B})$.
-Following the method discussed in \cite{Balitsky:1997rs}, we compute the Wilson coefficients for $\hat{J}_g$,